Fonyuy45/quadrotor_modelling_control_estimation/README.md

 ![image](https://github.com/user-attachments/assets/1a1c7923-8f44-47f4-a9c8-7d688e103cf1)

 This repository contains the modeling, control design, and state estimation of a quadrotor UAV using MATLAB and Simulink.
-The work covers both linear and nonlinear models, optimal control strategies, disturbance rejection, and full-state estimation with an Extended Kalman Filter (EKF).
+The work covers both Linear and Nonlinear models, Optimal Control Strategies, disturbance rejection, robustness under parametr variations, and full-state estimation with Kalman Filter (Linearised system) and an Extended Kalman Filter (EKF) for the Nonlinear system.

 ## ✈️ Project Highlights
 - Full 6-DOF **nonlinear quadrotor dynamics** implemented in Simulink and MATLAB Function blocks.